 Up to 30 hours of ECG and event data storage (no audio option) or up to 3 hours of audio (audio option).
 ECG and event storage on a removable data card.
 Actual length of storage is dependent on card capacity.
+Data card must already be installed at the time of event.

-Defibtech Event Viewer
+9.5 Defibtech Event Viewer

-DefibView II is a PC-based application program that allows review of ECG data and other patient and device performance parameters after an emergency event.
+DefibView is a PC-based application program that allows review of ECG data and other patient and device performance parameters after an emergency event.

-DefibView II runs on various Windows platforms including Windows XP and newer versions.
+DefibView runs on various Windows platforms including Windows XP and newer versions.
 Minimum system requirements for adequate performance are as follows:

-- Pentium 4 Processor.
+- Pentium 4 processor

-- 512 MByte System Memory.
+- 512 MB system memory

-- 1 GByte free space on hard disk.
+- 1 GB free space on hard disk

-- USB 1.0 connectivity.
+- USB 1.0 connectivity

-Recycling Information
+9.6 Recycling Information